Blackduck, Minnesota: History

 The village of Blackduck was organized on October 19, 1900, and the city was incorporated on December 21, 1900.
-The first settlers of this community came from Crookston, Minnesota.
-The town was founded because of the great logging potential of the area.
-The Continental Divide is located near the area, and provided good drainage which resulted in good logging because the land was not wet.
+The first settlers came from Crookston, Minnesota.
+The town was founded because of the area's logging potential.
+The Laurentian Divide is near the area, and provides good drainage, resulting in good logging because the land is not wet.
 The community was named for Blackduck Lake.

 Geography

-According to the United States Census Bureau, the city has a total area of 1.71 sqmi, of which 1.67 sqmi is land and 0.04 sqmi is water.
+According to the United States Census Bureau, the city has an area of 1.71 sqmi, of which 1.67 sqmi is land and 0.04 sqmi is water.